 Jones adds that he's seen smaller companies trying to get into the market, but it can be a difficult one to break into.
 "Some companies have been very successful, and others haven't," he says.
 "Some of it's luck, some of it is quality of work, or the ability to understand the government's needs.
 There are just so many things that go into it.
 It's a difficult [market] and it's drastically different from recreational boating."

 Traditional boatbuilders are finding that to thrive or survive, the answer might lie in diversification

-The latest fishing boats try to offer it all — storage for the toys, pylons for tow sports, and bow ladders to hit the beach
+The latest fishing boats offer it all — storage, pylons for tow sports, and bow ladders to hit the beach

 BoatUS Magazine Is A Benefit Of BoatUS Membership

 - Subscription to the print version of BoatUS Magazine

 - 4% back on purchases from West Marine stores or online at WestMarine.com

 - Discounts on fuel, transient slips, repairs and more at over 1,000 businesses